Vanta-Solutions/vantarepo/README.md

 # vantarepo
-All detailed on Vanta Solutions profile
+All details on Vanta Solutions profile